 - Imprisonment for up to six (6) months;

-- Imposition of a penalty assessment equal to three times the amount of the fine;
+- The imposition of a penalty assessment equal to three times the amount of the fine;

 - Loss of driving privileges for up to six (6) months;

-- Requirement of attendance in a DUI program;
+- A requirement of attendance in a DUI program;

 - Payment of a reissue fee of $125 for reinstatement of one’s driver license;

 - Lodging of an SR-22 or Declaration of Proof of Financial Responsibility with the DMV

 For subsequent convictions, driving privileges would be suspended between two to four years.
 After completion of a nine-month DUI course, you would need to have an ignition interlock device installed in your vehicle.
 This device checks one’s BAC before allowing one to start one’s vehicle.
 Also included is the issuance of a restricted license to allow you to operate a vehicle.

 If another person is maimed or dies because of your actions, then one can be imprisoned for twenty-five years under the current California statute and be liable for civil damages, aside from the fines and loss of driving privileges.

 As can be seen, the DMV issues point for traffic violations and if it is a DUI case, a much more complicated situation.
 In order to be properly advised and guided on the steps towards facing this kind of legal problem, call the DUI Attorneys of the Law Offices of Ramiro J. Lluis for a free consultation today.